 - high blood pressure

 Your doctor will listen for a heart murmur or unusual heartbeats.
-Heart murmurs may occur if thickened heart muscle disrupts blood flow to the heart.
+Heart murmurs may occur if thickened heart muscle disrupts blood flow to your heart.

 This is the most common diagnostic test for HCM.
 An echocardiogram creates images of your heart using sound waves.
 Your doctor will look for any unusual movements.

-This test is used to measure the blood flow pressure in your heart and look for blockages.
-To perform this test, your doctor places a catheter in one of the arteries near your groin.
+This test is used to measure the pressure of blood flow in your heart and look for blockages.
+To perform this test, your doctor will place a catheter in one of your arteries in your arm or near your groin.
 The catheter is carefully threaded up through your arteries to your heart.
-Once at your heart, dye is injected so that the doctor can take detailed X-ray images.
+Once it reaches your heart, dye is injected so your doctor can take detailed X-ray images.